logisim-evolution/logisim-evolution/docs/developers.md

 * Make a local *fork* of `Logisim-evolution` by clicking the *Fork* button on the [project GitHub page](https://github.com/logisim-evolution/logisim-evolution).
-This will create copy of `Logisim-evolution` repository on your own Github account.
+This will create a copy of the `Logisim-evolution` repository on your own Github account.
-* As all the development happens on [`develop` branch](https://github.com/logisim-evolution/logisim-evolution/tree/develop), ensure you checkout it before you create own branch
+* As all the development happens on [`develop` branch](https://github.com/logisim-evolution/logisim-evolution/tree/develop), ensure you checkout [`develop` branch](https://github.com/logisim-evolution/logisim-evolution/tree/develop) before you create your own branch.
 * Fix the bugs you want to fix on your local fork in the [`develop` branch](https://github.com/logisim-evolution/logisim-evolution/tree/develop).
 * Add the features you want to add on your local fork.